wufans/adversarial-attack/README.md

 # Adversarial Example Tests
-This respository gives some test results of adversarial examples generation algorithms such as **FGSM, CW, Deepfool, JSMA and Fast feature fool** ,and we also print output of the last layer to exploit possible adversarial example detecting method.
+This respository gives some test results of adversarial examples generation algorithms such as **FGSM, CW, Deepfool and JSMA** ,and we also print output of the last layer to exploit possible adversarial example detecting method.

 # Dependencies
 If you want to test these projects, following dependencies you must need:

   - python3.5
   - tensorflow
-  - torch

-Installing TensorFlow and torch will take care of all other dependencies like **numpy**，**keras** and **scipy**.
+Installing TensorFlow will take care of all other dependencies like **numpy**，**keras** and **scipy**.
 # Tutorials
  ## deepfool
  The target models of this algorithms has been pretrained, by programing: